rewgs/dotfiles/README.md

 **editor:** nvim

 **window manager:**

-Linux: sway, usually
+- Linux: sway, usually
-macOS: ad-hoc functionality and key bindings via Karabiner-Elements and Hammerspoon:
+- macOS: ad-hoc functionality and key bindings via Karabiner-Elements and Hammerspoon:
-    Karabiner-Elements handles remaps:
+    - Karabiner-Elements handles remaps:
-        Caps Lock to "Hyper" (Command + Control) when held down, and Escape when tapped.
+        - Caps Lock to "Hyper" (Command + Control) when held down, and Escape when tapped.
 NOTE: For this to work, System Settings/Keyboard/Keyboard Shortcuts/Modifier Keys/Caps Lock must NOT be remapped -- just leave it alone.
-        Escape to Caps Lock
+        - Escape to Caps Lock
-    Hammerspoon handles window management:
+    - Hammerspoon handles window management:
-        Hyper is the primary modifier.
+        - Hyper is the primary modifier, a la Super/Windows Key.
-        Hyper + Option ("oHyper"), Hyper + Shift ("sHyper"), and Hyper + Option + Shift ("soHyper") are also available.
+        - Hyper + Option ("oHyper"), Hyper + Shift ("sHyper"), and Hyper + Option + Shift ("soHyper") are also available.